tutugodfrey/task-marker-fe/README.md

 When any of the command run, you will be able to see exactly what is executed.
 You can copy and modify it if you desire to.

+To enable traffic to return to the nginx server, the image is build with the following command

+`docker build -t tutug/task-marker-fe:latest --build-arg API_URL=/api .`

+or using the docker-helper script

+`build_image_fe /api`

+The nginx server will  be configure to proxy the request to the backend server

 ## Author
 Tutu Godfrey <godfrey_tutu@yahoo.com>